1375272391/android_device_vivo_PD1613/README.md

-Device Tree for vivo Y55 (PD1613)
+Device Tree for vivo Y55A/Y55L/Y55F (PD1613)
 ===========================================

 The vivo Y55  (codenamed _"PD1613"_) is a low-mid range smartphone from vivo.
 It was released in October 2016.

-Copyright (C) 2017 The SudaMod 2.0 Project.
+Copyright (C) 2017 The LineageOS Project.

 Basic   | Spec Sheet
 -------:|:-------------------------